telerik/fiddler-everywhere-docs/modify-and-filter-traffic/filter-traffic.md

 ### Filters Menu

 The **Filters** option provides a drop-down menu to manage your active and saved filters.
-Through the drop-down, you can apply a saved filter, change an active filter, disable an active filter, save a new filter, or clear an unsaved column filter (the **Clear** option is available only when no other saved filters are activated).
+Through the drop-down, you can apply a saved filter, change an active filter, turn off an active filter, save a new filter, or clear an unsaved column filter (the **Clear** option is available only when no other saved filters are activated).

 ![Filters menu](../images/kb/filters/filters-menu.png)